Fundamentals of maritime autonomy: principles and technological concepts

 The BIP's course weekly schedule is:

-• Weeks 1 to 3: Welcome to BIP and introduction to MASS and ROC - Virtual
+• Weeks 1 and 2: Welcome to BIP and introduction to MASS and ROC - Virtual

-• Weeks 4 to 6: Human Factors, Human Machine Interactions, and Cybersecurity - Virtual
+• Weeks 3 to 5: Human Factor and Cybersecurity - Virtual

-• Weeks 7 to 9: Operational aspects of unmanned and autonomous vessels - Virtual
+• Weeks 7 and 8: Operational aspects of unmanned and autonomous vessels - Virtual

-• Week 11: Physical attendance: Practice and Basic Simulation on MASS and ROC at USN Norway - Face to Face
+• Week 9: Physical attendance: Practice and Basic Simulation on MASS and ROC at AMA, Belgium - Face to Face

 Venue